Supervision and control - BAS agents

 We will take into account factors, including:

-- services being offered
+- the types of BAS services being offered

 - number of qualified and experienced staff

-- supervisory arrangements in place
+- supervisory arrangements (for example, quality control practices and escalation procedures) in place

-Agents within Australia need to consider the extent of how offshoring may impact on their ability to supervise the work being undertaken.
+If you outsource elements of your BAS services to a third party (including an overseas or offshore entity), you need to consider the extent of how outsourcing may impact on your ability to supervise the work being undertaken.
 There should be documented evidence that ‘work’ undertaken is being adequately supervised and reviewed.

 For more information refer to: